 Use an Android smartphone or tablet as a mobile broadband dongle with Wi-Fi tethering

-Need to use your laptop or a Wi-Fi tablet for internet access but don’t have a mobile broadband dongle to hand?
+Need to use your laptop or a Wi-Fi tablet for internet access but there's no mobile broadband dongle or Wi-Fi network to hand?
 Don’t fret: you can use any relatively modern Android device as a Wi-Fi dongle in just a few clicks.

 Android has supported the sharing of a mobile data connection through ‘tethering’ for some time, and with the newer versions of the operating system it’s even easier to achieve by utilising the Wi-Fi hotspot feature.